zackiles/lucy-bot/README.md

 ## How To Use
 - Git clone the repository and run npm install.
 - Edit config.example.js with your preferred settings, then rename it to config.js.
 - Set NODE_ENV to 'production' and Run index.js.

+## Notes
+- Depending on your settings it may need to run an average of an hour or more to make the most impact each day.
-You can leave it on 24/7 or you can run it as a cron script and kill it after a few hours everyday.
-It will respect common Twitter API and secret limits.
+- You can leave it on 24/7 or you can run it as a daily cron script and set autoShutdown in the bot configuration to kill it after some time.
+- No matter how long you run Lucy Bot, it will respect common Twitter API and secret limits.

-You can run it with NODE_ENV as 'development' (default) and it will simulate the bots functions and print it's results to console for testing.
+- You can run it with NODE_ENV as 'development' (default) and it will simulate the bots functions and print it's results to console for testing.
+It will not add followers, tweet or make any other interactions in development.

 #### Helpful Links
 - [A Machine Learning Approach to Twitter User Classification](http://www.cs.wm.edu/~hnw/paper/tdsc12b.pdf)